Addepar/ember-charts/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
+Feature requests are welcome, but take a moment to find out whether your idea fits with the scope and aims of Ember Charts.
+It's up to *you* to make a strong case to convince the Ember Charts developer community of the merits of this feature.
 Please provide as much detail and context as possible.

 ## Writing Code in Ember Charts

 Ember Charts uses newer/non-portable JavaScript features, such as ECMAScript 6 modules.
 It is compiled into older/portable JavaScript using [Grunt](http://gruntjs.com/).
-Contributing to ember-charts requires that you have grunt and NPM (for pulling in dependencies) locally installed.
+Contributing to Ember Charts requires that you have grunt and NPM (for pulling in dependencies) locally installed.